seyerjo/fa2trakt/docs/public/features.md

 # Features Deep Dive: Film2Trakt

-This document provides a detailed description of each core feature of the Film2Trakt extension (v1.0), including specific operational details, edge cases, and validation rules where applicable.
+This document provides a detailed description of each core feature of the Film2Trakt extension, including specific operational details, edge cases, and validation rules where applicable.

 ## Feature 1: Button Injection